qichun-dai/Jason-Mraz/README.md

 # Jason-Mraz
-Sentiment analysis of songs by Jason Mraz.
+Sentiment analysis of songs written by Jason Mraz.